odinuv/web/en/apv/walkthrough/dynamic-page/array.md

 {% include /en/apv/walkthrough/dynamic-page/array-1.php %}
 {% endhighlight %}

+Sometimes you may encounter older PHP syntax which did not use square brackets ``$flinstones = array("Fred", "...");``.

 Alternative definition -- item by item:

 {% highlight php %}
 {% include /en/apv/walkthrough/dynamic-page/array-1a.php %}
 {% endhighlight %}

+Empty square brackets mean that the value will be assigned as last element of that array.
-You can combine both ap[roaches freely.
+You can combine both approaches freely.
 Both of them will print:

     Array ( [0] => Fred [1] => Wilma [2] => Pebbles )